openshift/microshift/packaging/images/components/README.md

 For example:
 `COMPONENTS="base-image" ./build.sh`

-The base-image is used for composing some of the images on top, as OKD does.
+The base-image is used for composing some of the images on top, as OCP does.
 This serves two purposes:
     * Faster multiarch building, since the initial layers are very expensive to construct (done via qemu-static)
     * Thinner storage, as the base-image layer is downloaded just once.